htrajan/ht-drawsteel/Bestiary/Lightbender Pouncer.md

 | Keywords: Area, Magic | Type: Action                                 |
 | Distance: 2 burst     | Target: All enemies and objects in the burst |

-Effect: A dazzled creature has a bane on their attacks and can’t have line of effect to targets who aren’t adjacent to them.
+Effect: A dazzled creature has a bane on their attacks and can't have line of effect to targets who aren't adjacent to them.

 **Illusory Feint (5 Malice)**